MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCloseProcess.md

 ## Description

-Closes the handle to a process in a compute system
+Closes the handle to a process in a compute system.

 ## Syntax